Reading CSV File in PHP | PHP Tutorial For Beginners

 mysql_select_db($database_conn, $conn) or die("could not select db");

-$ext = strrchr($_FILES['userfile']['name'],".");
+$ext = strrchr($_FILES['userfile']['name'], ".");

-// store file in temporary folder.
+// Store file in temporary folder.

-// Reading content of the file.
+// Read content of the file.

-$var = explode(",",$line);
+$var = explode(",", $line);

-// Storing content in to database.
+// Store content into database.

-$query = "insert into mytable values('".$var[0]."','".$var[1]."',".$var[2].")";
+$query = "INSERT INTO mytable VALUES('"

 mysql_query($query) or die();